raspberrypi/documentation/remote-access/ip-address.md

 ### Getting IPv6 addresses by pinging from a second device (linux device or raspberry pi)

-First find your own IP address, in other words the one of the computer you're using to find your Pi's IP address by `hostname -I`
+First find your own IP address(es), in other words the one of the computer you're using to find your Pi's IP address by `hostname -I`

 `fd00::ba27:ebff:feb6:f293 2001:db8:494:9d01:ba27:ebff:feb6:f293`

+The example displays two IP addresses.
+The first one is a so called unique local unicast address(`fc00::/7`).
+The second one is the global unicast address(`2000::/3`).
+It is also possible to see only one them depending on your network (router) configuration.
+Both addresses are valid for reaching the Raspberry Pi within your LAN.
+The address out of 2000::/3 is accessible world wide, provided your routers firewall is openened.

-use that IP for ping all local nodes
+Now use one of IPs from the first step for ping all local nodes:
 `ping -c 3 -I 2001:db8:494:9d01:ba27:ebff:feb6:f293  ff02::1`

 `-c 3` stands for sending three echo requests